timpanogos/eveonline-third-party-documentation/docs/crest/character/char_location.md

 # Location
-The characters location resource allows an application to read a characters location.
+The characters location resource allows an application to read a character's location.

 ### Route
 ``/characters/<characterID:characterIdType>/location/``